VPTQ: Extreme Low-bit Vector Post-Training Quantization for Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have shown excellent performance across various complex tasks as their sizes increase.
+Large language models (LLMs) \cite{llama2, llama3} have shown excellent performance across various complex tasks as their sizes increase.
 However, the enormous weight of LLMs poses significant challenges for efficient inference and practical deployment.
-This size reduction significantly affects memory capacity and hard-disk storage and requires substantial bandwidth for inference.
+For instance, storing the LLaMA-2 70B model weights in FP16 format requires 140GB of memory, surpassing the capacity of high-end GPUs and necessitating multi-GPU deployment.
+This huge size significantly affects memory capacity and hard disk storage and requires substantial bandwidth for inference.
 Weight-only quantization is a mainstream model compression technique that effectively reduces the model's size by representing floating-point numbers with fewer bits.

 In weight-only quantization of LLMs, a prominent method is Post-Training Quantization (PTQ).
 PTQ quantizes model weights directly without retraining the model.
-Typically, PTQ only involves converting model weights into lower bit fixed-point numbers.
+Typically, PTQ only involves converting model weights into lower-bit fixed-point numbers.
 Currently, the main approach in PTQ is scalar quantization, which converts each scalar weight in the model into a lower bit value.
-Recent work \citep{gptq, awq, SmoothQuant, owq, QuIP} have achieved near-original model accuracy with $3$-$4$ bit quantization.
-Table \ref{tab:intro_table} summarizes the characteristics of typical scalar quantization method (GPTQ, AWQ) research in LLM.
-However, due to the limitations of numerical representation, traditional scalar-based weight quantization struggles to achieve such extremely low-bit levels.
+Recent work \citep{gptq, awq, SmoothQuant, owq, QuIP} has achieved near-original model accuracy with $3$-$4$ bit quantization.
+Table \ref{tab:intro_table} summarizes the characteristics of typical scalar quantization methods (GPTQ, AWQ) in LLM.
+However, due to the limitations of numerical representation, traditional scalar-based weight quantization struggles to achieve extremely low-bit levels.
 For instance, with 2-bit quantization, we can only use four numerical values to represent model weights, which severely limits the range of weight representation.
-Although BitNet\citep{bitnet, bitnet158} has enabled quantization aware training that can quantize weights to below 2 bits during the model's pre-training phase, this approach requires substantial GPU cluster resources to maintain reasonable accuracy.
+Although BitNet \citep{bitnet, bitnet158} has enabled quantization-aware training that can quantize weights to below 2 bits during the model's pre-training phase, this approach requires substantial GPU cluster resources to maintain reasonable accuracy.

+Recent studies \citep{GPTVQ, QuIPsharp, AQLM} have explored an efficient method of weight-only quantization known as Vector Quantization (VQ).